Join the Lab!

 Positions are on a volunteer basis, although you do receive course credit via Psychology 31498 / 41498.
 Because of the training involved in being a research assistant in our lab, we ask for a minimum 9hr/week commitment for at least 1 full academic year.
 You do not need previous research experience - just a curiosity about human behavior and the research process in psychology, ability to work well with people, conscientiousness, and the ability to make the time commitment.

 The application for undergraduate research is here.
 We usually recruit new assistants at the beginning of each semester, but will always accept applications for upcoming semesters.
-We are accepting applications for Spring 2014.
+We are currently accepting applications for the upcoming semester.

 Many of our undergraduate RA's have gone onto great graduate programs, including: